Corporations Elections Licensing Securities Charities

 Alexandria, VA 22314

-You must hold a valid license issued by the Georgia State Board of Physical Therapy in order to practice in Georgia.
+Unless otherwise stated in O.C.G.A. § 43-33-11, an individual must hold a valid license issued by the Georgia State Board of Physical Therapy in order to practice as a PT/PTA in this state.

 Applicants must be graduates of a Commission on Accreditation in Physical Therapy Education (CAPTE) accredited school;

-Applicants must provide official transcript from the institution granting the entry level degree in physical therapy or physical therapy assistant indicating the date of graduate;
+Applicants must provide an official transcript indicating the date of graduation from the institution granting the entry level physical therapy or physical therapy assistant degree;

-Applicants must submit passing scores from the NPTE.
+Applicants must submit passing scores from the Georgia law exam.

-Applicants must submit a completed application along with appropriate fees.
+Applicants must submit a completed application along with the appropriate non-refundable fees.
 Applications may be found on our website.

-Foreign trained applicants must take and pass the NPTE.
-Upon successful completion of the NPTE and submission of transcripts and fees, a period of practice under a traineeship permit is required prior to Georgia licensure.
+Foreign trained applicants must take and pass the NPTE and the Georgia Law exam and ensure those scores are submitted to the Board.
+Upon successful completion of the NPTE and submission of transcripts and fees, a period of practice under a traineeship permit is required prior to the issuance of a Georgia license.

-Applicants must submit Official evaluation and transcript from a credential evaluation organization approved by the Georgia Board of Physical Therapy.
+Applicants must submit an official evaluation and transcript from a credential evaluation organization approved by the Georgia Board of Physical Therapy.
 Currently, the Board recognizes the following credentialing evaluation agencies:

 Foreign Credentialing Commission on Physical Therapy (FCCPT)